Le Havre tourism & sightseeing

 The modernist architecture in Le Havre is unlike any other town in France - and can appear rather 'brutal' to those who aren't enthusiasts of post-war architect.
 Nonetheless there are some fascinating and noteworthy buildings to admire and a visit is recommended.
 Note that the redevelopment of the city is so noteworthy that the city has now been designated a UNESCO World heritage site.

-The visit to Le Havre has some particular buildings that are important in understanding the work of Auguste Perret.
-The route can therefore start from the Church of St. Joseph, a centrally-plan building in which the octagonal tower, over 100 metres high, stands out in particular.
+A visit to Le Havre will include some particular buildings that are important in understanding the work of Auguste Perret.
+Your route can start from the Church of Saint Joseph, a post-war building in which the octagonal tower, over 100 metres high, stands out in particular.
 The work was begun by Auguste Perret, but it was completed after his death by students linked to his school.

-Another symbol of the modernization of the city is a building of a great visual impact, the so-called Volcan, designed by Brazilian architect Oscar Niemeyer in 1982.
+Another symbol of the modernization of the city is another building which makes a great visual impact, the so-called Volcan, designed by Brazilian architect Oscar Niemeyer in 1982.
 It has rightly been noted that the Volcano building is inspired by the School of Le Corbusier, for its forms and sinuous curves, and is striking for the whiteness of the painted cement.